Lone Pine Koala Sanctuary Review

 Movies and markets

 Lone Pine run a market and movie night every 1st and 3rd Friday of the month, from 4pm-8pm.
-This is subject to change so check here before you drive.
-This is situated outside the zoo and run as a separate activity.
+This is subject to change so check here before you organise your visit.
+These events are situated outside the zoo and are run as separate activities.

 Vacation Care at Lone Pine Sanctuary